andf-crl/docs/v20.1/upgrade-cockroach-version.md

 ## Step 1.
 Verify that you can upgrade

-To upgrade to a new version, you must first be on a [production release](../releases/#production-releases) of the previous version.
-The release does not need to be the **latest** production release of the previous version, but it must be a production release rather than a testing release (alpha/beta).
+To upgrade to a new [version](cluster-settings.html#setting-version), you must first be on a [production release](../releases/#production-releases) of the previous [version](cluster-settings.html#setting-version).
+The release does not need to be the **latest** production release of the previous [version](cluster-settings.html#setting-version), but it must be a production release rather than a testing release (alpha/beta).

 Therefore, if you are upgrading from v19.1 to v20.1, or from a testing release (alpha/beta) of v19.2 to v20.1:

-1. First [upgrade to a production release of v19.2](../v19.2/upgrade-cockroach-version.html).
+1. First [upgrade to a production release of v19.2](../v19.2/upgrade-cockroach-[version](cluster-settings.html#setting-version).html).
 Be sure to complete all the steps.

 2. Then return to this page and perform a second rolling upgrade to v20.1.